Adam Lambert: 2019–2022: Velvet and Queen + Adam Lambert

 In November, Lambert released a cover of "Please Come Home for Christmas" for the Spotify Singles: Holiday Collection.
 He was among several performers at the Avicii tribute concert at Friends Arena in Stockholm on December 5, to support suicide prevention and promote mental health awareness.
 On December 6, Lambert released a cover of Cher's "Believe" based on his 2018 performance at the Kennedy Center Honors.
 He performed the song as a duet with Katie Kadan on the December 17 finale of the seventeenth season of The Voice.
-On December 22, he performed on the CBS A Home for the Holidays Christmas special to raise awareness about adoption and the foster care system.
+On December 22, he performed on the CBS special A Home for the Holidays Christmas special to raise awareness about adoption and the foster care system.
 Lambert gave four well received solo concerts throughout December to promote Velvet: Side A.

 In January 2020, Lambert was nominated for a GLAAD Media Award in the Outstanding Music Artist category for Velvet: Side A. Lambert opened the 31st GLAAD Media Awards with a special performance on March 19 in New York City.
 On February 16 in Sydney, Lambert with Queen performed at the Fire Fight Australia concert to raise funds for relief from Australia's bushfires and replicated Queen's 1985 Live Aid set in its entirety.

 On February 4, 2020, Lambert released the retro-funk track "Roses" featuring Nile Rodgers.
-The Velvet Tour begins on August 3 at Manchester Pride, followed by London's SSE Arena Wembley and seven more shows across Europe.
+The Velvet Tour began on August 3 at Manchester Pride, followed by London's SSE Arena Wembley and seven more shows across Europe.
 The tour was preceded by a mini-residence of five shows at The Venetian Theatre at The Venetian Las Vegas in April.

 Lambert with Queen united virtually on April 30 to release "You Are the Champions", a reimagining of "We Are the Champions", on streaming and download services, with proceeds going to the World Health Organization's COVID-19 Solidarity Response Fund.
 In May, Lambert was part of a 3-day livestream event called "Stronger Than You Think", a conversation to address mental health issues affecting teens and young adults, particularly during the COVID-19 pandemic.
 In June, he appeared on The Late Late Show with James Corden to discuss his support and experience of the Black Lives Matter movement, and gave an acoustic performance of "On the Moon" from Velvet.
-Lambert participated in the GRAMMY Museum's virtual Programs at Home, with an in-depth interview and acoustic four song set.
+Lambert participated in the Grammy Museum's virtual Programs at Home, with an in-depth interview and acoustic four song set.
 In July, in support of Joe Biden's presidential bid, he performed "Ready to Run" at Biden's live-streaming fundraiser "Celebration for Change".

-Queen with Lambert released their first album on October 2, 2020, Queen + Adam Live Around the World.
+Queen with Lambert released their first album on October 2, 2020, Live Around the World.
 Debuting at number one on the UK's Official Albums Chart, it was followed by a concert film of the same name on January 29, 2021, with tour footage and streaming or purchase access.
 The group announced that their United Kingdom and European tour would be postponed a second time to 2022 with multiple shows subsequently added.